avancayetano/clingine/README.md

 I don't know how to publish this package and I'm too lazy to learn.

 ## TO DO:
-1 More shapes
+* More shapes
-2 Shapes colors
-3 Sprite properties
-4 Custom colors
-5 Try: key listeners
-6 Windows compatibility using Unicurses
+* Windows os compatibility using Unicurses
-7 Try double buffer
+* Add double buffer mode

-## FIX:
-1 Variable image widths of a sprite
-2 Decide how to handle transparent parts of an img
-3 Stop terminal keyboard input while playing
+* Color system
+	* Shapes colors, sprite properties, custom colors